Board & Committees

 • Define the Group’s purpose, determine and review Group strategy and policy to deliver that purpose, and provide strategic leadership to the Group.

-• Set the Group’s values and behaviours that shape its culture and the way it conducts business.
+• Set the Group’s values and behaviours that shape its culture and the way it conducts business, ensure that the Company’s culture is aligned with those principles, and monitor the way those values and behaviours impact on the Group’s culture.

 • Review financial and trading performance in line with the Group’s strategic objectives.